Canadian pension fund HOOPP to open London office

 While HOOPP does not break down its investments by region, its real estate allocations have continued to grow outside Canada, rising 11.4% in 2022, to almost half of its portfolio, according to the fund's annual reports.

-Out of the top 10 Canadian pension schemes, eight already have offices in London.
+Out of the top 10 Canadian pension schemes, eight have offices in London.

-(Reporting by Maiya Keidan in Toronto and Iain Withers and Carolyn Cohn in London; Editing by Paul Simao)
+(Reporting by Maiya Keidan in Toronto and Iain Withers and Carolyn Cohn in London; Editing by Paul Simao and Richard Chang)

 ((Maiya.Keidan@thomsonreuters.com; 1 226 688 4571; Reuters Messaging: maiya.keidan.thomsonreuters.com@reuters.net))